 Common Injuries to Cyclists

-Bicycle accidents can cause a wide variety of injuries with varying degrees of severity.
+Corpus Christi bicycle accidents can cause a wide variety of injuries with varying degrees of severity.
 At The Patel Firm, we believe that any injury or loss a cyclist suffers in an accident caused by someone else’s carelessness, recklessness, or inattention deserves compensation.
 Especially when a cycling accident results in a tragic fatality, or causes catastrophic injuries that may require a lifetime of medical care and treatment, such as:

 - Traumatic brain injury.
 In Texas, while it is strongly encouraged, the law does not require cyclists to wear a helmet.
 In the event of a bicycle-motorist accident, wearing a helmet can significantly reduce the risk of suffering a traumatic brain injury (TBI).
 Brain injuries can leave unprotected cyclists with an assortment of serious, and often irreversible, side effects.
 For instance, TBIs can cause immobility and loss of cognitive functioning, including difficulty speaking or reasoning.